- 1 Food Safety

 The Gluten-Free Diet simply means not eating food that is made from the grains of wheat, barley, rye, and oats.
 These grains contain a plant protein called gluten, and it is this gluten that must be strictly excluded from the “gluten-free diet.”

 Gluten in wheat, barley, rye, and oats is made up of specific arrangements of amino acids that can harm the body.
-While a some other grains have “gluten” in them, like corn, they are not harmful because their amino acids are differently arranged.
+While some other grains have “gluten” in them, like corn, they are not harmful because their amino acids are differently arranged.

 Even small quantities of gluten from wheat, barley, rye, and oats are harmful, preventing remission or inducing relapse.